 While our genius leaders were somewhat correct that increasing the height of the antenna would increase range, they neglected to mention a couple of little details.
 One, obviously, was the tower ushered in a dramatic increase in our vulnerability.
 Anyone on the tower was an enemy sniper’s dream.
 I often wonder if our “brave” leaders considered this very real hazard while sipping their cocktails in the officers club, back at the relatively safe base camp.
 Note: we did not enjoy or even have access to “after hours” at the EM club, or anything else.

 Secondly, disassembly, transportation and reassembly dramatically added to our work load.
 But that didn’t deter our genius leaders.
 They still insisted that we have the radar system on the air the same day of a move.
-This was highly unrealistic.
+This order was highly unrealistic.
 In fact, it was impossible.
-Sure, we’d work until 2:00 AM and actually get the radar system powered up.
+Sure, we’d work until 2:00 AM and actually get the tower erected and the radar system powered up.
 But, we could not perform the last, critical setup procedure.
 That was the orientation of the antenna.

 Antenna orientation required two of us to venture a minimum of 1/4 mile outside our camp and then setup a survey tool called an Aiming Circle.
 From there, we’d shoot an azimuth back to the radar antenna.
 Once we relayed that information to the operator sitting in the van, we’d start swinging one of our helmets.
 After the operator detected our movement, he could calibrate and lock the azimuth read-out in the radar console.
 The problem here of course was that no idiot was going to go outside the wire in the dark.
 It would be pure suicide.
 But that didn’t prevent our weenie leaders back in their comfy, safe bunker from whining at us.
 You just have to love those desk-bound, ticket-punching lifers.